AviatrixSystems/Docs/Support/support_center_aws_infrastructure.rst

 * Go to "Aviatrix Console > Troubleshoot > Diagnostics > Cloud > Account Diagnostics" and click on "OK" - this will identify any IAM issues you might have
 * Go to ""AWS Console > IAM > Roles" and search for "aviatrix".

   * Click on "aviatrix-role-app" and make sure that "aviatrix-app-policy" is attached to this role.
-For all Gateways that are on a different account than the Controller, please make sure that both its own account and the Controller's account are attached in the "Trust Relationships" tab.
+For each Gateway that is on a different account than the Controller, please make sure that both its own account and the Controller's account are attached in the "Trust Relationships" tab.
 Update the "aviatrix-app-policy" if needed by following these `instructions <https://docs.aviatrix.com/HowTos/iam_policies.html#updating-iam-policies>`_.
   * Click on "aviatrix-role-ec2" and make sure that "aviatrix-assume-role-policy" is attached to it.
 Please update it following the `instructions <https://docs.aviatrix.com/HowTos/iam_policies.html#updating-iam-policies>`_.
   * Repeat the above for all accounts that are registered inside the Aviatrix Controller at "Aviatrix Console > Accounts > Access Accounts"
 * Please go to "AWS Console > EC2" and confirm that all of your Aviatrix Controllers and Gateways have "aviatrix-role-ec2" associated.
 If any of them do not have this attached, please attach them
-* If the above do not address your IAM related issues, please go to AWS Console and detach " aviatrix-role-ec2" role from the Controller instance - by attaching the "none" role and then reattaching the "aviatrix-role-ec2" role again.
+* If the above does not address your IAM related issues, please go to the AWS Console and detach " aviatrix-role-ec2" role from the Controller instance - by attaching the "none" role and then reattaching the "aviatrix-role-ec2" role again.
 * If you have edited the Aviatrix roles(aviatrix-role-app, aviatrix-role-ec2) and policies(aviatrix-app-policy, aviatrix-assume-role-policy) - please make sure that you have followed the `instructions for requirements <https://docs.aviatrix.com/HowTos/aviatrix_iam_policy_requirements.html>`_ and for `customization <https://docs.aviatrix.com/HowTos/customize_aws_iam_policy.html>`_.
 * If you use `AWS Organizations <https://aws.amazon.com/organizations/>`_ for Central governance and management across AWS accounts, please work with your network security team or AWS for further support on how to provide the right access for Aviatrix Network System of Controllers and Gateways.
 * Repeat the "Aviatrix Console > Settings > Advanced > AWS IAM Policy Update > Update Account IAM Policy > Check" and "Aviatrix Console > Troubleshoot > Diagnostics > Cloud > Account Diagnostics" for all accounts for a final check.